ravimani-addweb/reminders/README.md

-- TickTodo:
+- Reminders:
-    Ticktodo is web and mobile app designed to setup reminders for daily activities.
+    Reminders is web and mobile app designed to setup reminders for daily activities.

 - Technology stack:
     ReactXP, Material Design, Firebase